Senate candidates using TV ads to get their messages across

 TOPEKA, Kan.
-(KSNT) – With less than six weeks until the August primary in Kansas, political ads are taking over more channels on your TV.
+(KSNW) – With less than six weeks until the August primary in Kansas, political ads are taking over more channels on your TV.

 There are 11 Republican candidates running for retiring Senator Pat Roberts’ seat.
 Some of them are turning to television to get the attention of Kansas voters.